 The vineyards belonging to this estate are superb; low-trained and planted on the volcanic soils of the slopes of Mount Vulture at altitudes of up to 800 metres above sea level.
 The area is one of Italy`s most remote and poorest.
 It is isolated and undeveloped and according to consultant winemaker Alberto Antonini, is like stepping back in time a few centuries.

 In 2010 the high level of rainfall and sudden changes of temperature led to a delay to the harvest of about 15 days.
 The abundant vegetation had forced growers to prune the vines to reduce yields.
 Otherwise, this would have increased the ripening time of the grapes and damaged the quality of the wines.

 Grapes are gently crushed and destemmed.
 The best grapes are then left to ferment in tanks made of fine french wood for about 5-6 months.
 The wine was then aged in French oak barriques for 15 months, before bottle ageing for a further 12 months.

 Deep red in colour.
 Hints of blackberry and blackcurrants mix with spicy, balsamic notes on the nose.
-Great structure shines through in the mouth contributing to a long, persistent finish.
+Great structure on the palate and a long, persistent finish.